 The Cost of Localization

-The true cost of localization and translation can range dramatically depending on your requirements and the markets you are trying to enter.
-In this post, we cover some of the considerations companies should make around the localization and translation of their content, which language to choose, and the value localization potentially returns.
+The cost of localization and translation can range depending on your requirements and the markets you are trying to enter.
+In this post, we cover some of the considerations companies should make around the localization and translation of their content.
+We also cover which language to choose, and the value localization potentially returns.